David Cameron ‘made more than £7m’ from Greensill Capital

 Mr Cameron is believed to have made approximately 10 million dollars before tax from Greensill over a two-and-a-half year period.

-His spokesman said the former PM’s finances were a private matter, but added he “deeply regrets” Greensill’s collapse.
+His spokesman said the former PM did not receive “anything like” the sums reported by the BBC, and added he “deeply regrets” Greensill’s collapse.

 Mr Cameron began his role as an adviser to Greensill in August 2018, just over two years after he resigned as prime minister in July 2016.